 Cement is the binding material used in the construction works.
-High strength, moisture resistant, high workability, etc are some cement properties.
-It is the composition of :
+Cement is the composition of the following:

 Percentage in cement